 The following pages should serve as a guide for writing your bill.
+If you have any questions about content, format, or uploading procedures, please contact the CCE staff.

-Each bill team will submit only one bill.

-Once you are ready to write your bill, please use the template in this manual as a guide.

-All bills must be uploaded onto our websitewww.tennesseecce.org for submission.
-We will not accept email or faxed bills.
+- 1. Each bill team will submit only one bill. - 2.Once you are ready to write your bill, please use the template in this manual as a guide.
+All bills must be uploaded onto our website-www.tennesseecce.org for submission.
+We will not accept email or faxed bills. - 3.
 PLEASE DO NOT UPLOAD YOUR BILL WITH LINE NUMBERS.
-The CCE will insert line numbers into your bill later in the process.
+The CCE will insert line numbers into your bill later in the process. - 4.
 Please be sure to upload your bill into the correct component- i.e. Senate for Senators or House for Representatives.